-Joel Bray was awarded a Leakey Foundation Research Grant during our spring 2017 cycle for his project entitled “Social relationships in male chimpanzees: Form, function, and development.”
+Nicole Herzog was awarded a Leakey Foundation Research Grant during our spring 2016 cycle for her project entitled “Chimpanzees in fire-altered landscapes: Investigating foundations for hominin fire exploitation.”

 Dr. Jill Pruetz has been studying the behavior of the wild chimpanzees of Fongoli, Senegal, for 17 years.
 She has observed chimpanzees hunting with spears; she has looked on as chimpanzee youngsters learn to fish for termites and forage with family.
 She has also carefully noted other exceptional aspects of the behavior of these savanna-dwelling primates.
 In 2010, she with colleague Thomas LaDuke reported on the responses of this population to the dry season fire-regime that impacts a large portion of the animals’ home range each year.
 In that paper, they noted the savvy responses of chimpanzees to fire.
 The animals seemed able to read the fires, anticipating the direction and speed, and expertly maneuvering around them.
 They pondered the relevance of this phenomenon in the context of early human evolution and the role fire may have played in shaping our own species.

 Following the 2010 publication, Pruetz continued to collect data on the behavior of her subjects in and around burned landscapes.
 Other important patterns emerged.
 Chimpanzees appeared to spend more time feeding in burned areas.
 They also used burn areas for travel.
 Did the chimpanzee’s knowledge of fire extend beyond the scope of safely navigating away from active fires?
 Were there other reasons to be fire-savvy?